»Frequently Asked Questions for Undergraduates

 +-Can I send additional paperwork to supplement my application?

-+-I was accepted, can I defer my admission to another semester?
++-I was accepted, can I defer my admission?

 +-How do I go about setting up an audition for Music, Dance, or Theatre?